57,48 47,50 IVA no incluido

 Características clínicas

-The wild type phenotype is full color.
-All colourpoint cats have normal pigmentation of the extremities, while there body varies from slight shading (Burmese colourpoint), reduced pigmentation (Tonkinese or Mink colourpoint) to (almost) lack of pigmentation (Siamese colourpoint).
+The wild type phenotype is full colour.
+All colourpoint cats have normal pigmentation of the extremities, while their body varies from slight shading (Burmese colourpoint), reduced pigmentation (Tonkinese or Mink colourpoint), to (almost) lack of pigmentation (Siamese colourpoint).

-Most colorpoint cats aren't born with their distinct markings, as their entire body is the same temperature in the womb.
-However, their points begin to emerge after a few days.
-Additionally, these cats often grow darker as they age.
+Most colourpoint cats aren't born with their distinct markings, as their entire body is the same temperature in the womb.
+However, their points begin to emerge after a few days, and these cats often grow darker as they age.
+This means that the mutations responsible for the colourpoints are temperature-sensitive.

 Información adicional